lengbing/cbuf/README.md

 - buffer - cbuf object
 - index - index of user value
-- value - value to set
+- value - value to set, only integer could be set

 ##### Returns